Determining the correct ring size is perhaps the most terrifying part of shopping for jewelry online. But don't worry - I got you!

 - Use a set of sizing rings,

-- Ring tape rings, that you can buy here or on Wish, Amazon or eBay.
+- Use tape rings, that you can buy here or on Wish, Amazon or eBay.

 Go to your local jeweller / jewellery shop:

-- This can be done at most walk-in jewelry shops for free.
+- Measuring your finger can be done at most walk-in jewellery shops for free.

-- You can visit me on a market, where I have measuring tools and can help ypu with that without any extra costs.
+- You can visit me on a market, where I have measuring tools and can help you with that for free too.

 They may work for rings with an elastic band, but it's better to order a ring size and always be sure you're doing it correctly.